Adding to your Board? Top Ten Questions to Ask when Choosing a Board Recruiting Service

 2. Is the service based in the city where you are located?

-The nonprofit business is certainly global in the 21st century, and while a service located in a different city than where your board meets might be terrific, we believe there is no way they can have the candidate base knowledge, access and expertise a well-established local player would have.
+The nonprofit business is certainly global in the 21st century, and while a service located in a different city than where your board meets might be fantastic, we believe there is no way they can have the candidate base knowledge, access and expertise a well-established local player would have.
 BoardAssist has over 20,000 NYC candidates in our database.
 We thinks its important to work with the service that knows, and can deliver for you, the top candidates in your city.

 3. How long has the service been in existence?